 Front door replacement is not only about looks.
 Homeowners can decide to replace the front door for more than aesthetics.
 Daily use over time can lead to draughts that reduce energy efficiency, waste heat and high utility bills.
 A damaged or worn front door can make your home more susceptible to burglary or some other break-in.

-A replacement front door can complement the property's existing style, or it can be used to make a statement.
+A replacement front door can complement the property's existing style or be used to make a statement.
 Whatever the approach, the design, materials, fixtures and finish should all play a part in the decision.
-The latest replacement doors on offer by manufacturers provide a huge choice of materials, styles and colours.
-Front door replacements can also come with guarantees of low maintenance, high security, good insulation and energy efficiency.
+The latest replacement doors on offer by manufacturers provide a vast choice of materials, styles and colours.
+Front door replacements can also come with guarantees of low maintenance, high security, proper insulation and energy efficiency.

 Apart from aesthetic appeal, the front door should also be carefully chosen for its energy efficiency and level of security.
-Size, shape, materials and durability should be taken into account, as well as the cost.
+Size, shape, materials and durability should be considered, as well as the cost.

 Door size and shape.
 The new door must fit the frame properly, so take extra care when measuring height and width.
 Width measurements are best taken at the frame's top, middle and bottom.